In this post: Everyone has their own approach to Christmas tree decorating. Why not showcase your personal style and passions in your holiday decor?⇒

 The fresh flowers in the room are simple white hydrangeas to maintain the clean and subtle color feeling.

-The ornaments from Tree Classics are a plentiful mix of varied gold and silver pieces, in shiny, matte, glittered and transparent, with textured and smooth surfaces alike.
+The ornaments and baubles are a plentiful mix of varied gold and silver pieces, in shiny, matte, glittered and transparent, with textured and smooth surfaces alike.

 The wrapped gifts underneath my tree are actually the now-empty storage boxes from the ornaments.
 When I take down my tree, the boxes to re-store everything will be conveniently right nearby.

 I did add some rose gold ornaments to the mix in keeping with my color palette for this year.

 I tucked in some pine cones for their wintery feel and they can best be seen this way.

-Most of you have way more experience than I do with Christmas tree decorating, so I hope I was able to help you see your tree decorating in a new and personalized way.
-Sometimes it takes a beginner to see things in a new light… 😉
+Most of you have way more experience than I do with Christmas tree decorating, so I hope I was able to help you see your tree decorating in a fresh and personalized way.

 Have you visited the Designthusiasm shop?
 Click below to shop my favorites, my home and my Amazon shop.
 There are new items added every week.
 Happy shopping!!